+After that, in order to deal with such PDEs, in \cite{pe/12} a new type of viscosity solution is introduced.

-Eventually in \cite{ek-ke-to-zh/14,ek-to-zh/14, ek-to-zh/14x} the authors introduced a new notion of viscosity solutions, which is the definition we will consider in the present work, for semilinear and fully non linear path-dependent PDE, using the framework of functional It\^{o} calculus first set by Dupire \cite{du/09} and Cont \& Fourni\'{e} \cite{co-fo/13}.
+The definition of viscosity solution we will adopt in the present work is that introduced in \cite{ek-ke-to-zh/14,ek-to-zh/14, ek-to-zh/14x} for semilinear and fully non linear path-dependent PDE, by using the framework of functional It\^{o} calculus first set by Dupire \cite{du/09} and Cont \& Fourni\'{e} \cite{co-fo/13}.

-We will, in the present work, generalized the results in \cite{ek-ke-to-zh/14} along two directions.
-First we will consider a BSDE whose generator depends not only on past valued assumed by a standard Brownian motion $W$, but the BSDE may depends on a general diffusion process $X$.
-Second, and most important generalization, we will prove the connection between path--dependent PDEs and BSDEs with time--delayed generators.
-We recall that time--delayed BSDE were first introduced in \cite{de-im/10} and \cite{de-im/10x}.
-More precisely the authors obtained the existence and uniqueness of the solution the the time--delayed BSDE
+In the present work we will generalize the results in \cite{ek-ke-to-zh/14} along two directions.
+First we will consider a BSDE whose generator depends not only on past values assumed by a standard Brownian motion $W$, but the BSDE may depend on a general diffusion process $X$.
+Secondly, and perhaps the most important result, we will prove the connection between path--dependent PDEs and BSDEs with time--delayed generators.
+We recall that time--delayed BSDEs were first introduced in \cite{de-im/10} and \cite {de-im/10x} where the authors obtained the existence and uniqueness of the solution of the time--delayed BSDE